sysprog21/rv32emu/docs/demo.md

 **command**: `make quake`

-[Quake](https://en.wikipedia.org/wiki/Quake_(series)) was created in 1996 as a successor of the highly successful first-person shooter game Doom.
+[Quake](https://en.wikipedia.org/wiki/Quake_(series)) was created in 1996 as a successor to the highly successful first-person shooter game Doom.
-It is built on the Doom game engine and offers 3D graphics compatibility.
+It features a fully 3D engine developed by id Software, offering true 3D graphics and gameplay.
-Moreover, it enhances fast-paced gameplay and supports online multiplayer over the Internet.
+It emphasizes fast-paced gameplay and supports online multiplayer over the Internet.

 ![Quake Gameplay](https://imgur.com/gXKb7D0.gif)